Does Texas Cap Medical Malpractice Damages?

 Yes, Texas law limits—or “caps”—the amount of compensation a plaintiff can receive in a medical malpractice case.

 Texas law, like that of most states, limits the amount of compensation a plaintiff (the party who files a malpractice lawsuit) can receive in a medical malpractice case.
-What's the likely impact of damage limits—also known as "caps"on your medical malpractice claim?
-Simply stated, caps might reduce the value of your medical malpractice case, perhaps significantly, regardless of how severe your malpractice injuries and damages happen to be.
+What's the likely impact of damage limits—also known as "caps"—on your medical malpractice claim?
+Simply stated, damage caps can reduce the value of your medical malpractice case, perhaps significantly, regardless of how severe your injuries happen to be.

 Why Enact Damage Caps?